-The script produces basic scientific figures using MATLAB .
+The template produces basic scientific figures using MATLAB .
 The figures adhere to best practices for the visual display of quantitative information—with the aim to convey quantitative information effectively on screen and in print.

 View